 Your supplier should ask you what you would like your carton markings to be.
 If they don't, simply make a formal request.

-How Are the Items Packed for Shipping (both LCL and FCL Shipments)?
+How Are Items Packed for Shipping (both LCL and FCL Shipments)?

 If you're shipping via LCL, your items are almost certainly packed on pallets.
 How are the pallets packed?
 Are they wrapped in shrink wrap?
 Are they strapped?
 What are the dimensions of the pallets?
 What type of pallets are used?

-When it comes to the packing of your items, like many things when importing from China, the quality of the output is largely the result of being proactive with your Supplier and having firm checks in place to avoid confusion, oversights, and/or plain negligence.
-Simply asking the five questions here both to yourself and your Supplier can avoid any potential problems with the packing of your shipments.
+When it comes to the packing of your items, like many things when importing from China, the quality of the output is largely the result of being proactive with your supplier and having firm checks in place to avoid confusion, oversights, and/or plain negligence.
+Simply asking the five questions about packing can help both you and your supplier to avoid any potential problems with the packing of your shipments.